tensorflow/tfjs-website/source/tutorials/fit-curve.md

 # Training First Steps: Fitting a Curve to Synthetic Data

-In this tutorial, we'll use TensorFlow.js to train a model to fit a curve to a synthetic dataset.
-Given some data generated using a polynomial function with some noise added, our goal is to train a model to discover the coefficients used to generate the data.
+In this tutorial, we'll use TensorFlow.js to fit a curve to a synthetic dataset.
+Given some data generated using a polynomial function with some noise added, we'll train a model to discover the coefficients used to generate the data.

 ## Prerequisites